Historic Barry’s Amusements in Portrush goes on sale for development

 Aerial view of the Barry’s Amusements site in Portrush, Co Antrim

-The site of Barry’s Amusements in Portrush, Co Antrim, has gone on sale as a development opportunity and could be turned into a hotel or residential accommodation.
+The site of Barry’s Amusements in Portrush, Co Antrim, has gone on sale as a development opportunity, which could be turned into a hotel or residential accommodation.

 Barry’s was first offered for sale in 2019 as a going concern.
 It did not reopen for the summer season in 2020 due to Covid-19, and remains closed.